Nettles (song): Background and release

 Following the release of her standalone project Perverts (2025), Hayden Anhedönia, known as Ethel Cain, announced her second studio album Willoughby Tucker, I'll Always Love You on March 24, 2025.
 It was conceived as a prequel to the lyrical narrative from her first concept album, Preacher's Daughter (2022), which received critical acclaim and centered on the story of the fictional character Ethel Cain and her transgenerational trauma.
 Anhedönia said that Willoughby Tucker, I'll Always Love You is named after the character's first lover, Willoughby Tucker, and its storyline is set in 1986, five years after the death of Cain's father and five years before the start of the events from the previous album.

 "Nettles" was released on June 4, 2025, as the lead single from Willoughby Tucker, I'll Always Love You.
-On the same date, Anhedönia additionally shared the release date of the album, which was August 8, 2025.
+On the same day, Anhedönia additionally shared the album's release date of August 8, 2025.